-That's where we come in!
-If you've been waiting all year for the Super Bowl, you can still have your party — you might just need to prepare a little differently this year.
+If you've been waiting all year for the Super Bowl, it's time to plan your big celebration!
 Even if you don't have Super Bowl tickets, we guarantee that you can still have a blast!
-From hiring virtual party entertainment to setting up your space, we've prepared a step-by-step guide on how to plan a super fun (and safe!)
-Super Bowl party.
+From setting up your space to food and drinks ideas to entertainment, we've prepared a step-by-step guide on how to plan a super fun Super Bowl party.

 Photo: Steve Cukrov/Shutterstock.com

 Pro tip: Make sure to ask your guests to RSVP.
-Knowing an exact number can help you properly prepare — as well as ensure you're abiding by any COVID-19 regulations that may be in place.
+Knowing an exact number can help you properly prepare.

 Photo: Africa Studio/Shutterstock.com

 In terms of social distancing, you'll want to skip any big sharing platters and opt for individual servings instead.
-Making a few dishes and plating them ahead of time will help to avoid any unnecessary food handling.
-Even asking your guests if they can bring their own containers can help avoid any confusion and cross-contamination.
+Making a few dishes and plating them ahead of time will help to avoid any unnecessary food handling and cross-contamination.

 If you need help organizing and handling all the food, consider ordering from a local restaurant or caterer instead.
 Doing so will help manage individual servings, as well as support local businesses.